banner

 4. Unexpected other use cases (such as software router, backup server, etc.)

-I don't have much knowledge about hardware, but because I have the need for a game server and remote development, I chose a better CPU and 32GB of memory should be enough, and other components can be chosen randomly.
-The final configuration list:
+I don't have much knowledge about hardware, but because I have the need for a game server and remote development, I'll choose a better CPU and 32GB of RAM should be enough, and other components can be chosen randomly.
+The final configuration is as follows:

 ComponentPrice